×

 • You can get assistance from your doctor or nutritionist to figure out how much water you should drink daily.

-Make water your preferred beverage to avoid dehydration and to guarantee that your body receives the fluids it requires.
+Make water your preferred beverage to avoid dehydration and guarantee that your body receives the required fluids.
 Drinking some water is a smart idea:

 • Both before and after each meal